greatscottgadgets/facedancer/README.md

 ## USBProxy 'Nouveau' and Protocol Analysis

-A major new feature of the newer Facedancer codebase is the ability to man-in-the middle USB connections -- replacing one of the authors' original [USBProxy](https://github.com/dominicgs/usbproxy) project.
+A major new feature of the newer Facedancer codebase is the ability to MITM (Meddler-In-The-Middle) USB connections -- replacing one of the authors' original [USBProxy](https://github.com/dominicgs/usbproxy) project.
 This opens up a whole new realm of applications -- including protocol analysis and live manipulation of USB packets -- and is especially useful when you don't control the software running on the target device (e.g. on embedded systems or games consoles).